telerik/teststudio-docs/docs/features/project-settings/general.md

 ## Http Proxy

-This property allows the user to specify whether to use the HTTP proxy in Quick Execution.
+This property allows the user to specify whether to <a href="/advanced-topics/coded-samples/general/using-the-http-proxy" target="_blank">use the HTTP proxy</a> in Quick Execution.

-[1]: /img/features/project-settings/others/fig1.png
+[1]: /img/features/project-settings/general/fig1.png
-[2]: /img/features/project-settings/others/fig2.png
+[2]: /img/features/project-settings/general/fig2.png